lxy878/lxy878.github.io/_posts/2021-06-20-design_pattern_chain_of_responsibility.markdown

 }
 ```

-Then, create a interface as Engineer.
+Then, create an interface as Engineer.

 ```
 public interface Engineer {